madebits/madebits.github.io/r/linux-csman.md

 #### Password Options

-If no password input options are specified, `cskey.sh` prompts to read password from command-line (same as `-i 0` option).
+If no password input options are specified, `cskey.sh` prompts user to read the password from terminal (same as `-i 0` option).
 Using `-i 1` or `-i e` reads password from console echoed (visible).
-Command-line help lists other `-i` options.
+Command-line help lists the other possible `-i` options.

-The password can also be read from first line in a file using `-p passwordFile`.
+The password can also be read from first line of a file using `-p passwordFile`.

 ##### Key Files

-Passwords used alone can be weak.
-Key files helps protect against weak passwords.
-You are asked by default to specify **key files** *before* entering the password.
+Passwords when used alone can be weak. *Key files* protect against weak passwords.
+You are asked by default by `cskey.sh` to specify **key files** *before* entering the password.

-Key files are part of the password.
-Up to 1024 first bytes are used from start of each key file hashed (SHA512) and appended to password string.
-Hashes are sorted, so order of specifying key files does not matter.
+Key files, when used, are treated as part of the password.
+  - Up to 1024 first bytes are used from beginning of each key file, hashed (SHA512), and appended to the password string.
+Hashes are sorted, so the order of specifying key files does not matter.
 Same file can used more than once.
-You can specify key files one by one, or press *Enter* key without a path to stop (or use *Enter* key without any key file to skip key file entering). `Tab` completion for file paths works in key file entry prompt.
+You can specify key files one by one, and / or press *Enter* key without a path to stop supplying any more of those.
+The `Tab` completion for file paths works in the *key file* entry prompt.

-If you do not want to be asked about key files use `-k` option.
+If you do not want to be asked about *key files* use the `-k` option.
 Key files can be specified also in command-line using one or more `-kf keyFile` options.
-Even if you use `-kf keyFile`, you will be still asked in command-line for any additional ones, unless you specify `-k`.
+Even when you use `-kf keyFile`, you will be still asked in command-line for any additional ones, unless you specify `-k`.

 ##### Sessions